t4d-gmbh/voter-turnout-in-switzerland/README.md

 4. Swiss official commune register (bfs.admin.ch)<sup>[X]</sup>
 5 Statistiques des élections cantonales du 18 avril 2021 (ne.ch)[X]

 To ensure the traceability of the analysis, all data files were stores in the *data/original* directory of this repository.
+The  *Swiss official commune register* we only used to assign the municipalities to the cantons.

 ## Data preprocessing